containers/podman/docs/source/markdown/podman-play-kube.1.md

 Ideally the input file would be one created by Podman (see podman-generate-kube(1)).
 This would guarantee a smooth import and expected results.

+Only two volume types are supported by play kube, the *hostPath* and *persistentVolumeClaim* volume types.
+For the *hostPath* volume type, only the  *default (empty)*, *DirectoryOrCreate*, *Directory*, *FileOrCreate*, *File*, and *Socket* subtypes are supported.
+The *CharDevice* and *BlockDevice* subtypes are not supported.
+Podman interprets the value of *hostPath* *path* as a file path when it contains at least one forward slash, otherwise Podman treats the value as the name of a named volume.
+When using a *persistentVolumeClaim*, the value for *claimName* is the name for the Podman named volume.

-Note: HostPath volume types created by play kube will be given an SELinux private label (Z)
+Note: *hostPath* volume types created by play kube will be given an SELinux private label (Z)

 Note: If the `:latest` tag is used, Podman will attempt to pull the image from a registry.
 If the image was built locally with Podman or Buildah, it will have `localhost` as the domain, in that case, Podman will use the image from the local store even if it has the `:latest` tag.